loafey/master-thesis/Thesis/TODO/Minor.md

   - [ ] The long figures look impressive, but I'm a bit worried about the "pattern matching" on things like "��,��↦[��0]": what happens if the list that z maps to is not a singleton list?

-- 4.3 Compilation target
-  - [ ] style: "a developer can not guarantee", "gives us the ability", "a lot of": too informal / different in style from the rest.